vsivsi/meteor-file-collection/README.md

     // You'll probably want to do some kind of ownership check here...

     var update = null;
-    // You can avoid this by initializing fc.update on the client to be fc.localUpdate if (this.isSimulation) {
+    // If desired you can avoid this by initializing fc.update
+    // on the client to be fc.localUpdate if (this.isSimulation) {
       update = fc.localUpdate; // Client stub updates locally for latency comp } else { // isServer